salesforce/DeepTime/README.md

 ## Main Results

-We conduct extensive experiments on both synthetic and real world datasets, showing that DeepTIMe has extremely competitive performance, achieving state-of-the-art results on 20 out of 24 settings for the multivariate forecasting benchmark based on MSE.
+We conduct extensive experiments on both synthetic and real world datasets, showing that DeepTime has extremely competitive performance, achieving state-of-the-art results on 20 out of 24 settings for the multivariate forecasting benchmark based on MSE.
 <p align="center">